Dariasteam/JSON-cpp/docs/manual_doc.md

 #<cldoc:json::Parser>
-Manage I/O of .json files
+Translate between <json::JsonTree> and json files / strings

 ## Description
 Provides functionalities for generating a <JsonTree> with the information retrieved from  a `.json` file  and vice versa.